A rare opportunity, a look behind the curtains of "scientific peer review" corrupting science; moreover, revealing sniffs of

 Furthermore there special issues, e.g. IEEE CAS Magazine, Vol. 13, No. 2, 2013.”

-We may not all be able to appreciate the details because good information on the memristor is hard to find, but we can all pick up on that the two reports oppose each other: The first tells of huge problems, none with the language, instead all around the memristor, and it almost mentions that Hewlett Packard pulled an advertising stunt.
-The second seems as if there is no discussion at all, everything is clear and has been published by those in bed with HP money and comfortably positioned in the hierarchies.
-No mentioning of that the authors dared to cite a critical paper, which is probably the only reason for the second rejection, since otherwise, the draft is conformist.
+We may not all be able to appreciate the details; good information on memristoras is hard to find (The mentioned IEEE special issue rejected all critical contributions, the Springer books are mere hype).
+But I think we can all pick up on that the two reports totally oppose each other: The first tells of huge problems, none with the language, instead all around the memristor, and it almost mentions that Hewlett Packard pulled an advertising stunt.
+The second review pretends that there is no controversy at all; everything is fine and has been published by those in bed with HP money and comfortably positioned in the hierarchies so that they can publish one book after another on top of a huge pile of hyped "scientific" articles.
+No mentioning of that the authors dared to cite a critical paper, which is probably the only reason for the second rejection, since otherwise, the author's draft is conformist.

 reviewers are typical for scientific peer review as I witness it for almost 20